alpha-beta-soup/train-landscapes/README.md

 Inspired by
 -----------

-A long beautiful [train journey](http://www.kiwirailscenic.co.nz/northern-explorer/) in New Zealand, the economics of choosing a train over driving, and this [blog post](http://datagistips.blogspot.co.nz/2011/09/on-road-with-r-grass-intervisibility.html) on doing the same thing with R/GRASS.
+A long, beautiful [train journey](http://www.kiwirailscenic.co.nz/northern-explorer/) in New Zealand, the economics of choosing a train over driving, and this [blog post](http://datagistips.blogspot.co.nz/2011/09/on-road-with-r-grass-intervisibility.html) on doing the same thing with R/GRASS.

 ![Tranz Scenic's Northern Explorer, with the volcanic zone in the background](https://github.com/alpha-beta-soup/train-landscapes/blob/master/img.jpg)